 Therefore, Ahmad Dahlan has a moral responsibility to conduct similar activities with Christians, mainly in the education sector.
 Through Muhammadiyah, Dahlan realized to maintain the existence of Islam in Indonesia by introducing reformist notions.
 Although there are not many documents that explain the contradiction between Christians and Muhammadiyah in the era of its establishment, Dahlan's statements, which were recorded, denote his concerns on this missionary's hazard.
 When other movements like Boedi Oetomo, Sarekat Islam, and Jami'atul Khair did not care about the threat of the Christian penetration in Indonesia, Muhammadiyah has had a serious concern to deal with such a threat.
-The neutral position of Boedi Oetomo in responding to religious affairs and distancing itself from Islam ultimately stipulated Dahlan to establish Muhammadiyah.47
+The neutral position of Boedi Oetomo in responding to

-43 Interview with Syukriyanto AR, coordinator for the Institute of Arts, Culture, and Sport (LSBO), Central Board of Muhammadiyah 2015-2022, on 16 November 2019.
+(LSBO), Central Board of Muhammadiyah 2015-2022, on 16 November 2019.